SS Belgenland (1914): 1923 transatlantic season

 Belgenland returned to service in 1923.
 Her transatlantic route was now between Antwerp and New York via Southampton.
 Cardinal Mercier, Primate of Belgium, blessed her before she made her first departure from Antwerp as an ocean liner on 4 April.
 On her first voyage she carried only 260 passengers, including 86 in first class.
 She reached New York on 14 April, and left on 18 April on her return voyage to Antwerp.
 On 11 July she left New York for Antwerp carrying 290 passengers in first class.
-On 10 November 1923 she reached Ellis Island carrying 1,257 European migrants to the US, including 278 from the USSR.
+On 10 November 1923 she reached Ellis Island carrying 1,257 European migrants to the U.S., including 278 from the USSR.

 1924 Mediterranean cruise

 In May 1923 the British travel agency Thomas Cook & Son announced that it would charter Belgenland for a Mediterranean cruise.
 Despite her capacity for 2,500 passengers, Thomas Cook set a limit of 500, and secured bookings for 420.
 Belgenland began the cruise on 19 January 1924, leaving New York for destinations including Palestine and Egypt.
 Passengers would have the option to see archæological sites including the Tomb of Tutankhamun, whose recent discovery in November 1922 had inspired great popular interest in Egyptology.